relic374/pixel-railfight/README.md

 1. Getting_Started.md - Guide for getting started if you wanted to create what this repo has from scratch
 2. File_Refference - Explainations of what every code##.js file contains

-To be added:<br>
+To be added:
-3. Guides on how to actually mod it
+1. Guides on how to actually mod it

 ## More info